7 Best Exercises for Seniors (and a Few to Avoid!)

 7 best exercises for seniors (and a few to avoid!)

-Like water aerobics, chair yoga is a low-impact form of exercise that improves muscle strength, mobility, balance and flexibility, all of which are crucial health aspects for seniors.
-Chair yoga is an accessible form of yoga that provides less stress on muscles, joints, and bones than more conventional forms of yoga.
+Chair yoga is a low-impact form of exercise that improves muscle strength, mobility, balance, and flexibility, all of which are crucial health aspects for seniors.
+Chair yoga provides less stress on muscles, joints, and bones than more conventional forms of yoga.

 As an added bonus, chair yoga has been shown to improve mental health in older adults.
 Regular chair yoga participants have better quality sleep, lower instances of depression, and report a general sense of well-being.